QuantEcon/lecture-source-py/source/rst/estspec.rst

 (The model is the same as before --- see equation :eq:`esp_arma` --- and there are 400 observations)

-From top figure to bottom, the window length is varied from small to large
+From the top figure to bottom, the window length is varied from small to large

 .. _fig_window_smoothing: